wenet-e2e/wenet/README.md

 ```

 - Optionally, if you want to use x86 runtime or language model(LM),
-You have to built the runtime as follows.
+you have to build the runtime as follows.
 Otherwise, you can just ignore this step.

 ``` sh
 # runtime build requires cmake 3.14 or above